 Causes the command processor to insert a variable delay before processing any other commands.

-Z d8 The parameter is used to specify the desired delay in mSec.
+$Z\,d8$ The parameter is used to specify the desired delay in mSec.
+The actual delay will be somewhat longer if refresh is enabled.

 Chapter 6 Quit Mode Commands

 These commands can only be used in Quit mode: